rhiaro/dumping-sky/index.md

 Sea birds called and from the distance came the sound of a child laughing, distorted by the air and rocks between.
 Besides the sea, no other sounds.
 Ma enjoyed, for a moment, the feeling of time being frozen.
 This world was perfect.

 It had taken generations of work to make it so.
 It was the only world in the system that was entirely perfect.
 Others had pollution, deprivation, unfriendly climates.
 Pockets of problems amidst their idyllic majorities.
 It helped that Celastana was small and stable of course but that wasn't enough to eradicate all challenges of a populated planet.
 The rest had taken work.
 And unity.
 The others in the system were on track to join them.
 All worlds were in this together, they helped each other out.
 But Celastana had got there first.
 That's why the Celastana delegation was the one going to Mua Langu V to meet representatives from almost every other populated system in the galaxy.

+Ma found it strange that even small contingents from the other four planets in Puhap system were not coming along too.
+Nothing had been stipulated about delegations hailing from only one origin world per system, but the decision had been made early on in the planning, with fast agreement from all of the various other governments.

+Celastana was the only planet with a completely unified population and single government though.
+Maybe that was it.

+Ma'Solloqay was a deputy of a deputy, a glorified secretary really.
+And yet, was someone deemed important enough to be included on this trip.
+Ma was well liked in the Office of Statistics and Representation; an efficient worker with an easy smile and an almost photographic memory for numbers and figures.

 ------